Skip to content

 Assuming your travel habits don’t change significantly, your logbook can be valid for up to three years.

 There’s also some good news about logbooks.
 While you can still find a template on the IRD’s website, you can digitise the whole process with an app to save time.
-You may want to check out Driversnote and this review of other great apps for small businesses.
+You may want to check out Driversnote or similar apps.

 No logbook